 For a good green ICT “how to” guide (identifying, measuring and looking forward) take a look at this report.

 The NHS is the biggest employer in Europe and a major contributor to the public sector’s carbon footprint.
 Collectively it has been set some ambitious targets, with the organisation as a whole to reduce its carbon footprint by 80% (on 1990 levels) by 2050 and an interim target of 10% reduction (on 2007 levels) by 2015.
 We took a look at how University Hospitals Bristol NHS Foundation Trust is looking to achieve these targets.

 In 2009/2010 University Hospitals Bristol was recorded as being responsible for a carbon footprint to the size of 24,000 tonnes of CO2, with a utilities and waste bill adding up to £4,083,053!

 It seems there is plenty of opportunity for improvement but the Trust faces some challenges when tackling its carbon footprint.
-Firstly, their primary concern is always providing a reliable health service.
-Secondly, the estate is comprised of both older and modern buildings on a spatially challenged site.
-Both these difficulties mean that more sustainable energy sources are unlikely to be used, with some more carbon intensive sources (oil burning generators) being installed to ensure a resilient backup supply.
-Thirdly, only 35% of the footprint is accounted for by building energy use and travel.
-The remaining 65% is down to procurement, (goods, services and pharmaceuticals) meaning that the majority of the Trust’s emissions are scope 3 and therefore more difficult to reduce.
+For example, the estate contains older buildings and has spatial difficulties, meaning that more sustainable energy sources are unlikely to be used, with some more carbon intensive sources (oil burning generators) being installed to ensure a resilient backup supply.
+In addition, 65% of the footprint is down to procurement, (goods, services and pharmaceuticals) meaning that the majority of the Trust’s emissions are scope 3 and therefore more difficult to reduce.

 However, they have made a really positive start to achieving the 10% cuts.
 Between 2010 and 2011, the trust has allocated £900,000 to put towards improvements.
 The following steps have already been taken: